itsmingjie/smob-tracker/content/_index.md

 +++
 title = "What have they promised?" description = "Previous SMOBs keep \"promising\" us things that they are going to do when they are elected.
-Let's see how they did.<br>Information maintained by Mingjie Jiang, not directly affiliated with any active campaign for SMOB.
-Correction or updates?
+Let's see how they did.<br>Correction or updates?
 Tweet at <a href=\"https://twitter.com/itsmingjie\">@itsmingjie</a>." draft = false layout = "home"
 +++